wbv589/Master-Thesis-/README.txt

 EVENT STUDY:
 2a event study.do             Use the main sample to estimate the main 10 year event study

 ROBUSTNESS ANALYSIS:
+3a period change.do           Robustness analysis considering first child births in 2010-2020;
+                              3a period change.do

+HETROGENOUS EFFECT ANALYSIS:
-3a occupation.do             Robustness analysis considering employees employed on the basis of the
+4a occupation.do             Heterogenous analysis considering employees employed on the basis of the
                              Danish Salaried Employees Act (funktionærloven);
-                             3a occupation.dta
+                             4a occupation.dta

+4b single moms.do            Heterogenous analysis considering single moms;
+                             4b single moms.dta